 If you have some Halloween inspired cookie cutters, you don’t have to use them for cookies!
 You can use them to make some super cute Halloween Chicken nuggets instead!

-Today I’m going to share with you another toddler approved meal.
+Today I’m going to share with you another young child approved meal.

-You see, this grain free breaded chicken is one of my son’s favorite recipes, especially when paired up with something as fabulous as baked sweet potato fries.
+For years, I’ve been making different combinations of grain-free breaded chicken.
+It’s always been one of my son’s favorite recipes, especially when paired up with something as fabulous as baked sweet potato fries.

 One of the great things about making breaded chicken yourself, apart from the obvious control that you have over the ingredients, is that you can make it a lot more fun.
 This is especially great when cooking for kids.

 One year, I decided to make use of some fun Halloween cookie cutters that we happened to have at home.

 I didn’t want to make anything sugar-laden, but did want to make a fun food that my son would love.
 I settled on making some Halloween chicken nuggets in the shape of pumpkins, ghosts, and bats.

 (I have a whole other post about non-sugar Halloween food ideas for kids.)

 Making Halloween shapes